 Choi, TJ. & Phung, K. (Keywords: accountability journalism, corporate illegality and anomie)

-Choi, TJ. & Deutsch, Y. (Keywords: community social connectedness, sensemaking and crisis)
+Choi, TJ. & Deutsch, Y. (Keywords: crisis, community social connectedness and unemployment)

 Choi, TJ. & Lodge, J. (Keywords: indirect sanctions and firearm business)

 Choi, TJ.
-(Keywords: attention-based view and social responsiveness)
+(Keywords: attention-based view, social responsiveness and organizational wrongdoing)

 Choi, TJ. & Cho, CH.
 (Keywords: management forecast ability and organizational wrongdoing)